Ade11edA/Temperature_and_Humidity_Monitoring_System/README.md

 # Temperature_and_Humidity_Monitoring_System
 This project is a monitoring system for temperature and humidity inside the labratory.
 The content below explains how each script functions and how to add another ESP-32 System.

+## Imports
+The following libraries on Arduino need to be installed:
++ Arduino ESP-32 Boards (Board manager)
++ Adafruit SHT31 Library
++ PubSubClient

 ## Step 1: Connecting the devices to the WiFi
 The the devices that will be used are the Raspberry Pi and the ESP-32.
 The ESP-32 cannot support certificates, that is why it will use a [Pre-Shared Key](https://help.wpi.edu/kb?btn=121&text=wpi%20psk&entity=articles&id=688).